arrestoteles/lab-4-path-finder/README.md

 Note that A* visits much fewer nodes, but finds a path of the same length as UCS.
 If your implementation doesn't, then there's probably a bug somewhere.

-If we don't have a way of guessing the cost, we should take 0 as our guess.
+If we don't have a way of guessing the cost, we should use 0.
 That's the current implementation of `guessCost` in the other graph types.
-In that case, the A* algorithm behaves exactly like UCS.
+In that case, the A* algorithm behaves exactly like UCS (why?).
 Try that!
 If you get different numbers of nodes visited, you might have a bug.